Marlena Shaw: Career

-In 1982 Marlena recorded the Gary Taylor ballad called "Without You in My Life" from the LP Let Me in Your Life that was jointly produced by Johnny Bristol and Webster Lewis on South Bay records.
-This had moderate chart success in the USA.
+In 1982 Marlena recorded the Gary Taylor ballad called "Without You in My Life" from the LP Let Me in Your Life, that was jointly produced by Johnny Bristol and Webster Lewis on South Bay Records.
+This had moderate chart success in the US.
 In 1983 she recorded the vocals for "Could It Be You", a track by Phil Upchurch on his Name of the Game album.

-Shaw still performs and records today.
+Shaw continued to perform and record.
 In 1999, 2001 and again in 2007, Shaw was one of the performers at the North Sea Jazz Festival in the Netherlands.

+Death

+Shaw died on January 19, 2024, at the age of 84.